A SPIRITUAL PRACTICE FOR YOUR PACE, IN YOUR SPACE

 Book of Hours

-With a few simple materials over the course of five weeks, you’ll create a personalized mini-prayer book that includes twelve pages plus a front and back cover.
+With a few simple materials over the course of five weeks, you’ll create a personalized prayer book that includes twelve pages plus a front and back cover.
 The practice is designed to be done in your time, on your schedule.
-Each week, three or four prompts will be sent via a lovingly created E-book.
-Each prompt is designed to be moved through at a contemplative pace in 10-20 minutes with pencil, marker and color of your choice.
+Each week, you’ll receive content for three “hours” of the day.
+The content for each hour includes an opening poem plus video and written content to create your book spread.
+A minimum of two videos per week.
+Each prompt is designed to be moved through at a contemplative pace with pencil, marker and color of your choice.
 Reflective questions, playful drawing and illumination of each page is part of the experience.
+The completion of each week comes with a practice for further engagement and benediction.
+Past participants shared they spent one to two hours per week (total) on their three weekly spreads.

 A kick off gathering: